-2) Pressure Points: Rub any tender points along base of skull.
-While massage can be very effective at relaxing tight muscles that contribute to head and neck tension, there are more specific, and often more effective points to rub.
-Feel from the bump behind your ears all the way to the center point at the base of your skull.
-If you find any sensitive spots, apply medium to firm pressure for about 30 seconds.
-Repeat the process but a little higher up on the base of the skull each time.
-You’ll be amazed at how far up onto the skull you will find tender spots.
+2) Pressure Points: Rub any tender points at the base of skull.
+Massage can be helpful for relaxing tight muscles that can cause head and neck tension, but there are more specific, more effective points for relief.
+Feel from the bump behind your ears all the way to the bump in the center of the back of your head.
+If you feel any sensitive spots, push with firm pressure and rub them for about 30 seconds.
+Keep doing this, each time a little higher or lower on the head anywhere you find a sensitive spot.

 3) Essential Oils: Peppermint, Lavender, Eucalyptus and Rosemary are four of the best oils for headaches.
-Peppermint: rub a few drops of peppermint oil into the temples and/or back of neck for a tension headache.
-Also good for focus and concentration Lavender: can be applied just like Peppermint oil for tension headaches.
-In addition it can be added to a warm bath, or a few drops can be put into a spray bottle of water and misted on the face and neck.
-Eucalyptus: has similar effects to the last two.
-It is also a great expectorant and can be rubbed on the chest to relieve pressure.
-Rosemary: is also good for tension headaches, but is especially effective if the headache is related to low blood sugar.
-With all of these oils you should use a carrier oil.
-This is a regular food grade oil, like Coconut or grape seed oil.
-Place some in your hand or a small dish and then add the Essential Oil to it.
-This will prevent skin irritation, as some of the oils can be quite strong, and also helps your oils last longer.
+Peppermint: rub a few drops of peppermint oil on the temples and back of neck for a tension headache.
+This one is also good for focus and concentration Lavender: can be used just like Peppermint oil for tension headaches.
+It can also be added to a warm bath, or a few drops can be put into a spray bottle of water and used on the face and neck.
+Eucalyptus: pretty similar to the last two, but also a great expectorant and can be rubbed on the chest to relieve pressure.
+Rosemary: is also good for tension headaches, but is really effective if the headache is from low blood sugar.
+With any essential oil you should use a carrier oil.
+This is a regular food grade oil, like Coconut or grape seed.
+Put some in your hand or a small dish and then add the Essential Oil to it.
+Essential oils are very strong and some can cause skin irritation.
 Remember, a little bit goes a long way.

-You’ll find over 30 different studies on everything from the common headache, to migraines, to post-concussive, even pediatric headaches and how chiropractic care can alleviate them.
+You’ll find over 30 studies on everything from the common headache, to migraines, to post-concussive, even pediatric headaches and how chiropractic care can help.

-5) Chemical Origin: Many headaches are related to a build-up of toxins in the body or certain chemical toxins, often times a food additive.
-Many people have headaches following ingestion of MSG, Nitrates/Nitrites, Gluten (wheat), food preservatives/dyes, even plain old sugar.
+5) Chemical Origin: Many headaches are caused by a build-up of toxins in the body or certain chemical toxins, sometimes even a food additive.
+Many people have headaches from MSG, Nitrates/Nitrites, Gluten (wheat), food preservatives/dyes, even plain old sugar.
 Keeping a food journal can help you identify the types of foods/additives that you react to.
 Cleansing can help if it is due to a build-up of toxins.

 While medication has its place, over-medicating can often create worse effects than the original issue.
 Over 125,000 people a year die from NSAIDS (Ibuprofen, Naproxen, etc).
-Opiod pain medication is creating an epidemic of addiction, with many of its victims resorting to a much cheaper form, heroin, to get their fix.
-The resulting addiction often forces them into crime to support their habit.
+Opiods have created an epidemic of addiction, and many people who start with pills wind up switching to a much cheaper form, heroin, when they can’t get the scripts refilled anymore.
 There are much better choices out there to get to the root cause of the headache and not just mask the symptom.
-It is NOT normal to have regular headaches.
-Do something about it! 🙂